 ⇒a=.05mm (18)

-This means that we can have a center crack length of 2a = .1mm.
-While this is a relatively short crack length, the manufacture of Silicon Nitride will allow the part to be made with a max crack length less than this value due to the sintering process as will be discussed in Section 8.0.
+This means that we can have a center crack length of .1mm (as a center crack has a length of 2*a).
+It is important to note that this crack length is only critical on the piston sleeve, and therefore a higher tolerance must be observed while manufacturing it.
+While this is a relatively short crack length, the manufacture of Silicon Nitride will allow the part to be made with a max crack length less than this value due to the sintering process, as will be discussed in Section 8.0.

 7.8 Material Conclusion

 After analysis through both hand calculations as well as through the Finite Element Analysis it was shown that the material can withstand the internal loading required of it.
-This adds credibility to selecting it in part because of it thermal properties as well as high strength.
 The last limiting factor will be the cost associated with the manufacture of the material which will be discussed in Sections 8 and 9.

 8.0 Material Manufacture

+Material Manufacture and Cost Analysis completed by Javier Banuelos

 Si3N4 has several fabrication methods each which impart the material with different mechanical properties.
-Hot Pressed Silicon Nitride (HPSN), Reaction-Bonded Silicon Nitried (RBSN), Sintered Reaction-Bonded Silicon Nitried (SRBSN), and Sintered Silicon Nitride (SSN) are the four fabrication methods more commonly seen.
+Hot Pressed Silicon Nitride (HPSN), Reaction-Bonded Silicon Nitride (RBSN), Sintered and Reaction-Bonded Silicon Nitride (SRBSN), and Sintered Silicon Nitride (SSN) are the four fabrication methods more commonly seen.

 Hot Pressed Silicon Nitride, developed in the 1960s and 1970's, is a way to take advantage of the material's excellent mechanical properties.
 Flux is added, usually magnesia, to the pure Si3N4 powder and the material is then passed through a die at 1800 °C and 40MPa of pressure.
 It allows for a dense billet with high quality properties (Sinternational Syalons).
 However, the two drawbacks to this method are the fabrication costs as pure Si3N4 powder is very expensive ($80/kg) (Mikijelj, B.) and the process allows only for simple shapes that require grinding and machining to get into the necessary shape, limiting its possible applications.

 Sintered Silicon Nitride has all but replaced HPSN.
 It allows for more complex shapes as Si3N4 powder, mixed with various sintering additives, is densified at 1750 °C in a nitrogen atmosphere.
 This process also harbors its own drawbacks.
-It does little to reduce cost seeing as how expensive pure Si3N4 powder is still needed for the sintering process.
-Lastly it also displays significant shrinkage ranging from 17-21% (Mikijelj, B.) which may result in increased need for grinding or machining to attain the right part dimensions.
+Even though the manufacturing process is cheaper, this cost is offset by the fact that pure Si3N4 is required.
+Lastly it also displays significant shrinkage ranging from 17 to 21% (Mikijelj, B.) which may result in increased need for grinding or machining to attain the right part dimensions.

-Reaction-bonded Silicon Nitride is the process by which an “Si 'dough'” is meticulously nitrided allowing Si3N4 to grow within the porosity of the dough (Sinternational Syalons).
+Reaction-bonded Silicon Nitride is the process by which Silicon 'dough' is meticulously nitrided allowing Si3N4 to grow within the porosity of the dough (Sinternational Syalons).
 The benefit to this process is the fact that the Si3N4 displays little to no shrinkage allowing a near accurate part reducing the need for machining or grinding significantly.
-Additionally it's low relative cost is desireable as it allows for a greater profit margin.
-It's downfall, though, comes in the increased porosity which reduces the strength quality of the material, making it inferior to Si3N4 made through the other methods.
+Additionally its low relative cost is desirable as it allows for a greater profit margin.
+The main drawback to this process comes in the increased porosity which reduces the strength quality of the material, making it inferior to Si3N4 made through the other methods.